 Protect health care workers in Egypt

 In Egypt health care workers are being arrested, prosecuted and sanctioned for speaking out.
-Take action and support the health care workers at the frontlines of the COVID-19 crisis.
+Take action and support the health care workers at the frontline of the COVID-19 crisis.

 Call on public prosecutor Hamada al-Sawi to:

-- Immediately and unconditionally release Dr Hany Bakr, Dr Ahmad Sabra, Dr Ibrahim Badawi, Dentist Ahmad al-Daydamouny and all health workers detained solely for expressing their views.
+- Immediately and unconditionally release Dentist Ahmad al-Daydamouny and all health workers detained solely for expressing their views.